 I thought I had the flu, but 2 days passed, 2 weeks, 2 months – severe diarrhea 8, 9, 10 times a day.
 Every single day.
 I couldn’t eat anything without having to run to the washroom.
 I had to leave work, I had to leave gatherings, I developed a phobia of food, and I began losing weight that I couldn’t afford to lose, being an already small person.

 I started to think I was having a C. diff relapse, which was my biggest fear on the face of the earth.

 Another trip to my doctor yet again thankfully showed no trace of C. diff., but things were not correcting themselves so I was referred to a gastroenterologist.
-From there, in the summer of 2016, I underwent multiple procedures for Crohn’s, Celiac disease and other related conditions that involved blood tests, a colonoscopy including biopsies of my large intestine, an endoscopy, and a barium enema x-ray that was hands down one of the most uncomfortable and awkward experiences of my life.
+From there, in the summer of 2016, I underwent multiple procedures to test for Crohn’s, Celiac disease and other related conditions that involved blood tests, a colonoscopy including biopsies of my large intestine, an endoscopy, and a barium enema x-ray that was hands down one of the most uncomfortable and awkward experiences of my life.

 The results were vague and as follows: you have some inflammation, your colon is abnormally spastic, and everything else looks pretty much fine.
 I was told I had Irritable Bowel Syndrome, and that was that.
 I was also told I had a ‘redundant colon’ which wasn’t an issue, just a random fact and apparently why they weren’t able to properly conduct the colonoscopy.

 I was in serious denial for a period of time.
 I refused to accept that I’d have to live with this relentless diarrhea, urgency, and abdominal pain every single day for the rest of my life, even though that was already my reality.
 I remember constantly, frantically waiting for this to all just go away and return to normal.
 I kept wondering when it would resolve itself and asking why it hadn’t yet, to which I remember the gastroenterologist say:

 “This may never go away, Meghan.
 It’s probably time you see this as a chronic condition”.
 I cried.